-- Follow recommendations for 1 week to 3 months. - It is recommended that the print head system be flushed with ScanTrue II® Flush Solution, and that ScanTrue II® Flush Solution be left in the print head during the storage period.
-(See 2465-257N ScanTrue II® Flushing Kit Instructions for additional information.)
-(See "Appendix C: Parts and Supplies" on page 97 for consumable part numbers.) - Wipe print head cases and ink reservoir covers with lint-free cloth.
+- Follow recommendations for Shutdowns of 1 Week to 3 Months (above). - It is recommended that the print head system be flushed with ScanTrue® II Flush Solution and that ScanTrue® II Flush Solution be left in the print head during the storage period.
+(See "Appendix C: Part Numbers" on page 83 for consumable part numbers.)
+Follow instructions in document 2465-257N.
+Flush Solution can remain in the print head for one year from the date of flushing.